evanwohl/oas-ensemble/README.md

 1. **Random Forest Classifier**:
    - An ensemble method leveraging multiple decision trees.
-   - Utilizes bootstrap aggregatingto build multiple decision trees on different samples of the dataset.
+   - Utilizes bootstrap aggregating to build multiple decision trees on different samples of the dataset.
-   - Each tree is trained on a random subset of features, enhancing diversity among the trees and reducing overfitting.
+   - Each tree is trained on a random subset of features, enhancing diversity among trees while reducing overfitting.
-   - Final predictions are made by averaging the probabilities output by each tree (for classification) or taking the majority vote.
+   - Final predictions are made by averaging the probabilities output by each tree or majority vote.

 2. **Extra Trees Classifier**:
    - An ensemble technique similar to Random Forest but with increased randomness.